Once upon a time, a lady did not leave her house without heels and pantihose, gloves and a hat – just ask your grandmother!

 8 – Roller Skates: But we’re sure you knew that already!

-Mind you, wait a couple of decades and you might find that the office dress code has relaxed to the point where this list will no longer be needed!
+As society’s style code continues to evolve, you may just find that workplace dressing will relax so much that in decades to come, this list will no longer be needed!
 Not sure how much work would get done though …